 time out market lisbon the brutal truth cheat sheet

 The traditional Mercado da Ribeira sits on the east side and runs from 6:00 AM to 2:00 PM.
-This is where Lisbon’s fishmongers, produce vendors, and wholesale buyers conduct real commerce at dawn.
-It smells like the Atlantic Ocean and moves incredibly fast.
+This is where Lisbon’s fishmongers, produce vendors, and wholesale buyers conduct real commerce at dawn — the authentic side of food markets in Portugal that most visitors never see.

-The Time Out Market Lisbon food hall occupies the west side and operates on a completely different clock.
-From Sunday through Wednesday, it runs from 10:00 AM to midnight.
-From Thursday through Saturday, it stays open from 10:00 AM to 2:00 AM.
+The Time Out Market Lisbon food hall occupies the west side and operates on a completely different clock:

 Pro Tip: The smartest move is a split-day visit.
 Arrive early to watch the traditional market in full swing, then loop back around 11:30 AM to secure a communal seat before the lunch crowd descends.